HeadspaceMeditation/beyonce/README.md

   `query` the attribute names are automatically type-checked.

 - **Application-level encryption**.
 Beyonce _loves_ [Jay-Z](https://github.com/HeadspaceMeditation/jay-z) and supports him out of the box.
 Combine them into the power couple they deserve to be, and every non-key, non-index attribute on your models will be automatically encrypted _before_ you send it to Dynamo.
-This grants an additional layer of security beyond just enabling AWS's DynamoDB server-side-enryption option (which you should do too).
+This grants an additional layer of security beyond just enabling AWS's DynamoDB server-side-encryption option (which you should do too).

 ## Usage